When Staff Engineer is an anti-pattern

 Whatever you do, never ever replace yourself with a Staff Engineer.
 Staff Engineers, no matter how competent, are primarily concerned with technology.
 Putting them in a position where they have an oversized say in people/product matters is risky.

 Let me give an example.
 A few years ago, we hired a Staff Engineer from a reputable company.
 He was sharp, smart, and a well-rounded technical leader.
 Unfortunately, he was put in a people management position: in charge of tens of teams.
-He didn’t have any formal experience in EM, even at the team level.
+He didn’t have any formal experience as engineering manager, even at the team level.

 He had a handful of Staff Engineers reporting to him.
 The Staff Engineers were frustrated by the poor state of DX (developer experience).
 So, this cluster lead (formerly Staff Engineer) decided to do something about it.
 He managed to convince the leadership to create a dedicated DX department which he would lead.
 That means the original cluster was left headless.